 Don’t forget about my Tuscan Bean and Butternut Squash Soup which is hearty, rustic, and perfect with a big chunk of french bread.
 I like this soup when I’m craving vegetables (and bread).

-But when I’m REALLY looking for a kick of flavor in the face, THIS soup is what I’ll be making.
+But when I’m REALLY looking for a kick of flavor in the face, THIS squash soup is what I’ll be making.
 Chipotle Butternut Squash Soup.

 Another key ingredient to this Chipotle Butternut Squash Soup?
 Cream cheese!
 This makes it even creamier than butternut squash soup already is.
 I used my go-to GO VEGGIE Vegan Classic Plain Cream Cheese.
 It not only tastes the same and gives the soup extra creaminess as dairy cream cheese, but it’s lower in fat, saturated fat, and calories than dairy cream cheese and has no cholesterol.

-I garnished the soup with cilantro and green onions which were great complements to the spicy soup and helped balance it out.
+I garnished the mexican squash soup with cilantro and green onions which were great complements to the spicy soup and helped balance it out.
 I also served it with bread one night for dinner, but then ate it with tortilla chips the next day for lunch.
 Pro tip: the tortilla chip combo kind of rocked my world.

 So whether you’re still looking for a Thanksgiving first course (if you’re fancy like that and serve your Thanksgiving meal in courses) or a post-Thanksgiving meal that’s healthy and filling – this Chipotle Butternut Squash Soup is your match!